zl4yy/micropython/ports/tiva_c/README.md

 ## Compute and display Mandelbrot set
 Uses the FPU unit of the micro controller to compute and display the Mandelbrot set.
 Currently display only works to the UART (serial) and LCD Nokia 5110.
+Output settings can be changed in the source code.
-Parameters are:
+Parameters for the tracing functions print_mandel and plot_mandel are:
 	- x start and stop for region (integer only)
 	- y start and stop for region (integer only)
-	- maximum number of iterations (Numbers higher that 200 can exhaust memory)
+	- maximum number of iterations (Numbers higher that 5000 use significant compute time)
-	- x resolution (fixed for LCD to 84)
+	- x resolution (fixed with plot_mandel for LCD to 84)

 	import fractals
 	fractals.print_mandel(-2,1,-1,1,40,100)
 	fractals.print_mandel(-1,0,0,1,40,100)
 	fractals.plot_mandel(-1,0,0,1,40)

+Only integers can be used as inputs for the above functions, but a separate functions can make them act as fractions, with the parameters then being the denominators.
+If calling again the tracing functions, this can be used as a "zoom" function:

+	fractals.print_mandel(-2,1,-1,1,40,100)
+	fractals.set_denominators(2,2,2,2)
+	fractals.print_mandel()

+Setting precise regions of the fractal set to draw will require some skillfull computations to give the right values.
+	fractals.set_denominators(3,22,5,4)
+	fractals.plot_mandel(1,10,1,1,100)

+	fractals.set_denominators(3,23,5,4)
+	fractals.plot_mandel(1,9,-1,-1,100)

+	fractals.set_denominators(30,22,46,41)
+	fractals.plot_mandel(11,9,-10,-10,100)

+	fractals.set_denominators(3,26,11,9)
+	fractals.plot_mandel(1,11,-2,-2,100)

 ## Running the Frozen bytecode to test GPIO
 An example of frozen bytecode is provided in gpiotest.py to demonstrate GPIO usage.
 It